 The federal government administers a number of programs that assist rural communities in developing water and waste disposal systems.
-The most prominent are programs of the Department of Housing and Urban Development (HUD); the Appalachian Regional Commission (ARC); the Economic Development Administration (EDA); EPA; and the U.S. Department of Agriculture (USDA).
-(For more information, see CRS Report RL30478, Federally Supported Water Supply and Wastewater Treatment Programs.)
+The most prominent are programs of the Department of Housing and Urban Development (HUD); the Appalachian Regional Commission (ARC); the Economic Development Administration (EDA); EPA; and the U.S. Department of Agriculture (USDA).3

 HUD administers assistance primarily under the Community Development Block Grant (CDBG) program, in Title I of the Housing and Community Development Act of 1974, as amended.
-FY2008 appropriations were \$3.6 billion.
+FY2016 appropriations are \$3.0 billion, of which approximately \$900 million is available for smaller communities.
 CDBG funds are used by localities for a broad range of activities intended to result in decent housing in a suitable living environment.
 Water and waste disposal needs compete with many other public activities for this assistance and are estimated to account for 10% to 20% of CDBG obligations.
 Program policy requires that at least 70% of funds must benefit low/moderate-income persons.
 According to data from HUD, in recent years, water and sewer improvement projects have accounted for 9%-10% of all CDBG funds nationally.
-Thirty percent of CDBG funds (\$1.1 billion in FY2008) are allocated by formula to the states for distribution to small communities and may be available for rural community projects.
-The larger portion of total CDBG funds, 70%, is allocated by formula to metropolitan areas and cities with populations of 50,000 or more and statutorily defined urban counties and thus does not assist rural areas directly.
+Thirty percent of CDBG funds are allocated by formula to the states for distribution to small communities and may be available for rural community projects.
+The larger portion of total